bloominstituteoftechnology/Relational-Databases/README.md

 There are many *normal forms*.
 We'll talk about First, Second, and Third normal forms.

+### Anomalies

+One of the reasons for normalizing tables is to avoid *anomalies*.

+*Insert anomaly*: When we cannot insert a row into the table because some of the dependent information is not yet known.
+For example, we cannot create a new class record in the school database, because the record requires at least one student, and none have enrolled yet.

+*Update anomaly*: When information is duplicated in the database *and* some rows are updated but not others.
+For example, say a record contains a city and a zipcode, but then the post office changes the zipcode.
+If some of the records are updated but not others, some cities will have the old zipcodes.

+*Delete anomaly*: The opposite of an insert anomaly.
+When we delete some information and other related information must also be deleted against our will.
+For example, deleting the last student from a course causes the other course information to be also deleted.

+By normalizing your tables, you can avoid these anomalies.

 ### First Normal Form (1NF)

 When a database is in first normal form, there is a primary key for each